AvinZarlez/unity-tools/README.md

 ### Configuration

 The Unity-Tools command Generate Organizational Folders can be configured to create a set of folders of your choosing, instead of the 5 default ones: Scenes, Scripts, Prefabs, Materials, and Audio.

-To do this simply open or create `./.vscode/settings.json` and fill in the below fields.
+To do this, create or open your `./.vscode/settings.json` file and fill in the below fields:

 ```json
 {